 Ghafouri, who is Kurdish, was a star member of Iran’s 2018 World Cup team, but was surprisingly not named in the squad for this year in Qatar.

-''It's obvious that the match had become very politicized this week.
-You can see people from the same country who hate each other,'' said Mustafa, a 40-year-old Iran fan who also declined to give his last name. ''I think the arrest of Voria has also affected society in Iran a lot.''
+“It’s obvious that the match had become very politicized this week.
+You can see people from the same country who hate each other,” said Mustafa, a 40-year-old Iran fan who also declined to give his surname.
+“I think the arrest of Voria has also affected society in Iran a lot.”

 Furious protesters in Iran have been venting their anger over social and political repression and the state-mandated headscarf, or hijab, for women.
-The demonstrations have quickly grown into calls for the downfall of the Islamic Republic itself.
+The demonstrations, spurred by the Sept.
+16 death of 22-year-old Mahsa Amini in the custody of the country’s morality police, have quickly grown into calls for the downfall of the Islamic Republic itself.
 At least 419 people have been killed since the protests erupted, according to monitoring group Human Rights Activists in Iran.

-The turmoil has overshadowed the start of Iran's World Cup campaign, including the opening match against England on Monday.
-Iran's players remained silent as their national anthem played before the game and didn't celebrate their two goals in the 6-2 defeat.
-On Friday, they sang along to the anthem and celebrated wildly when they scored twice against Wales.
+The turmoil has overshadowed the start of Iran’s World Cup campaign.
+The opening match against England on Monday was the scene of protests as anti-government fans waved signs and chanted in the stands.
+Before that match, which Iran lost 6-2, its players remained silent as their national anthem played and didn’t celebrate their two goals.
+On Friday they sang along to the anthem and celebrated wildly when they scored in the 2-0 win against Wales.

-Ayeh Shams, an Iranian from the United States, said security guards confiscated her flag because it had the word ''women'' written on it.
+Ayeh Shams from the United States, who was at the game against Wales with her brother, said security guards confiscated her flag because it had the word “women” on it.